solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with other proprietary databases.
-Although there are several other options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.
+Although there are several different options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.

 Another popular open-source MySQL competitor is [PostgreSQL].
 MySQL supports many of the advanced features of PostgreSQL, such as JSON storage, replication and failover, and partitioning, in an easy-to-use manner.
-Microsoft offers cloud-hosted [Azure Database for PostgreSQL], which can be compared with cloud-hosted MySQL [in Microsoft Learn.]
+Microsoft offers a cloud-hosted [Azure Database for PostgreSQL], which can be compared with cloud-hosted MySQL [in Microsoft Learn.]

 ## MySQL hosting options

-Just like other DBMS systems, MySQL has multiple deployment options for development and production environments alike.
+Like other DBMS systems, MySQL has multiple deployment options for development and production environments.

 ### On-premises